-Juicer imports posts from the social networks you connect, but not every type of content is available through platform APIs.
+Juicer imports posts from the social networks you connect, but not every type of content is exposed by platform APIs.
 Here's what we can and can't display.

 What Juicer displays

-• Mentions—posts from other users that @mention your connected account.
-Available as a dedicated source type on Facebook, Instagram, LinkedIn, and X/Twitter.
-Look for the Mentions tab when adding a new source.
+Mentions — posts from other users that @mention your connected account.
+Available as a dedicated source type on Facebook, Instagram, LinkedIn, and X (Twitter).
+When adding a source, pick the platform, then choose Mentions as the source type.

 What Juicer doesn't display